 Dogs were also given their 5-in-1 vaccination.

-When mountain biking through some of Swaziland’s remotest parts, we have come across many animals in dire need of care and so we have included SAWS as a beneficiary of our social footprint.
+When mountain biking through some of Eswatini’s remotest parts, we have come across many animals in dire need of care and so we have included SAWS as a beneficiary of our social footprint.

 SAWS promotes education and awareness about animals: one of its main objectives is to encourage empathy with animals and so a change in attitude regarding their treatment.